Sickeroni/TilesWM/README.md

 # TilesWM

-A experimental Windowmanager for X11.
+A experimental window manager for X11.